ohlogic/auto_python_rapydscript/README.md

 The RapydScript simple example provided displays its output through the browser's console log, Firebug's console log, etc.

+2015-01-30
+Added a very innovative feature of hexadecimal open and close tags of <hex> and </hex> to reliably transport content of hexadecimal type converted from a string to the web browser, from there it is converted back to a string.
+For the initial purpose to deal with tedious python escape characters.

 2015-01-29
 Added the feature to compile the include python files only when its been edited, modified (similar to the feature added on 2015-01-26